cocoaheads-berlin/cocoaheads-berlin.github.com/index.markdown

 # Next meeting

-### December 11, 7pm Tech Talks Special (Venue: TBA)

-[Apple Tech Talks](https://developer.apple.com/tech-talks/) and [Alt Tech Talks](http://www.alt-tech-talks.com) are in town in December.
-That's why we will meeting a week earlier than our regular meeting schedule and get some drinks with the participants.
-The location will be close to the Alt Tech Talks venue Babylon.

-*List of talks*:

-- None planned but please get in touch if you would like to hold a talk.
+### Jan 22, 7pm CocoaHeads Special Event: CocoaKucha with Orta Therox (CodeKollektiv)

+This month, we have another special edition of CocoaHeads: [Orta Therox](https://twitter.com/orta) will be organizing a [CocoaKucha](http://blog.cocoapods.org/Cocoa-Kucha-3-Berlin/) evening, where multiple speakers will hold a 20-slides talk in less than  7 minutes each.
+Orta already has some speakers in mind and will be reaching out to them but if you feel like holding a short talk yourself, please sign up as a speaker by sending a [pull request](https://github.com/CocoaPods/blog.cocoapods.org/pull/8)

 <script type="text/javascript">
 	next_meetup();